pragyanshringi57-lgtm/light-novel-trend-analysis-and-recommendation_engine/README.md

-I will upload the recommendation model later
+I will upload the recommendation model later currently p=optimizing it

 # Light Novel Recommendation System 📚